phillipsvictor1/Outcomes-Analysis/README.md

 # outcomesanalysis
-Achieving Outcomes as a Business Analyst
+Achieving outcomes as a Business Analyst